microsoft/IoT-For-Beginners/6-consumer/lessons/1-speech-recognition/virtual-device-speech-to-text.md

     recognizer = SpeechRecognizer(speech_config=recognizer_config)
     ```

 1. The speech recognizer runs on a background thread, listening for audio and converting any speech in it to text.
 You can get the text using a callback function - a function you define and pass to the recognizer.
 Every time speech is detected, the callback is called.
-Add the following code to define a callback that prints the text to the console, and pass this callback to the recognizer:
+Add the following code to define a callback, and pass this callback to the recognizer, as well as defining a function to process the text, writing it to the consoled:

     ```python
+    def process_text(text):
+        print(text)

     def recognized(args):
-        print(args.result.text)
+        process_text(args.result.text)

     recognizer.recognized.connect(recognized)
     ```